Council housing annual tenants report

 We have approximately 20,000 homes across the city, making us the sixth biggest landlord in Scotland.

-Around 24,500 households are currently registered with EdIndex (Edinburgh’s common housing register for the Council and 17 social housing landlords) and an average of 197 households bid for every social rented home that becomes available for let.
+Around 26,300 households are currently registered with EdIndex (Edinburgh’s common housing register for the Council and 18 social housing landlords) and an average of 222 households bid for every Council home that was available for let in 2023/24.

-76.3% of tenants who participated in the most recent tenant survey were satisfied with the service provided by the Council.
-This was a decrease from 80.8% for last year’s ARC and is below the current local authority average of 83.2%.
+In our most recent ARC return, 76.3% of tenants who participated in our tenant survey said they were satisfied with the overall service provided by the Council.
+This was a decrease from 80.8% from the previous year’s result and is below the current local authority average of 80.3%, which has also gone down from 83.2% in 2022/23.

 How we are improving